uni-Arya/stepdownfdp/README.md

 ### With a single decoy

-For use in a single-decoy experiment, the user needs to specify a collection of target/decoy scores for each hypothesis, an FDP threshold *α* ∈ (0,1), and a confidence level *γ* ∈ (0,1).
+For use in a single-decoy experiment, the user must input a collection of target/decoy scores for each hypothesis, an FDP threshold *α* ∈ (0,1), and a confidence level *γ* ∈ (0,1).

-We first use `mirandom` to convert target/decoy scores into winning scores and labels.
-For input, the argument `scores` is required to be an *m* × 2 matrix, where *m* is the number of hypotheses.
-Note: it is important to make sure that the first column of `scores` corresponds to target scores.
+First use `mirandom()` to convert target/decoy scores into winning scores and labels.
+The argument `scores` must be an *m* × 2 matrix, where *m* is the number of hypotheses.
+Make sure that the first column of `scores` corresponds to target scores.

 ``` r
 library(stepdownfdp)